 I want to share a couple of stories about my personal engagement with some organizations.

 I am a board member at NTEN, an awesome association that helps nonprofits achieve their missions through technology.
 I have invested many years and a lot of time and work (volunteering, speaking, helping to start their Online Nonprofit Technology Conference back in the day) and attention to this important organization.
-I’m deeply part of the NTEN community, but as a board member, I actually am probably less connected to the daily work and activities of the average NTEN member than I ever was before I became a board member.
+I’m deeply part of the NTEN community, but as a board member, I actually am probably less connected to the daily work and activities of the average NTEN member than I ever was before I became one.

 I am connected in LinkedIn to my alumni association from the University of St Andrews where I did my undergrad, and also to my alumni association from Sotheby’s in London where I did my masters degree.
 I don’t ever look at the first.
-I look at the second periodically because I’m trying to find a long-lost friend from that time who is not anywhere on the internet (Jane Taylor if you’re reading this, I miss you!…) and I’ve even connected directly to the admins for that reason.
+I look at the second periodically because I’m trying to find a long-lost friend from that time who is not anywhere on the internet (Jane Taylor if you’re reading this, I miss you!…) and I’ve even connected directly to admins for that reason.

 So what do all of these stories have in common?
-I didn’t spell this out directly in each example above, but my level of engagement for each one is more nuanced and may be very different from what I look like as a set of data points on paper.
+I didn’t spell this out directly in each example above, but my level of engagement for each one is more nuanced and may be different from what I look like as a set of data points on paper.
 For the Barra Brava, I’m just a subscriber that gets the emails.
-I assume they don’t actually know how deeply I care about it or that I show up in the way that I do.
-For NTEN, I’m at the highest level of engagement in the traditional volunteer ladder sense – but I don’t currently feel that engaged from a deep identity perspective (though I used to).
+I assume they don’t actually know how deeply I care about it or that I show up in the way I do.
+For NTEN, I’m at the highest level of engagement in the traditional volunteer ladder sense, but I don’t currently feel that engaged from a deep identity perspective (though I used to).
 For Fito, I’m engaged internally but not externally.
 For my alumni associations, I sometimes click, so they probably consider me somewhat engaged, in equal measure, but my reasons for clicking are quite different.
-And for the association, until my membership lapsed I was probably in the top category of engaged just because I showed up to speak at the annual meeting every year and was pretty well known in the community – but that doesn’t reflect my complete disconnection from it.
+And for the association, until my membership lapsed I was probably in the top category of engaged just because I showed up to speak at the annual meeting every year and was pretty well-known in the community, but that doesn’t reflect my complete disconnection from it.